Soba Noodles with Vegetables in Peanut Sauce

 • 1 tablespoon vegetable oil

-• 1 cup carrots, cut into thin shavings
+• 3 ounces carrots, cut in match stick and rest into thin shavings

-• 3 ounces green beans, or sugar snaps or snow peas
+• 3 ounces sugar snaps, or snow peas or green beans

 • 1/4 cup peanut butter